piatoss3612/LibroLink/README.md

 - The General Paymaster contract does not include any validations other than using the paymaster general flow.
 - It means that anyone can use the paymaster to get support for their transactions.
 - It is not suitable for a production environment, as it can be misused by malicious users and your paymaster can run out of funds.
-- To prevent this, you need to consider adding custom features to the paymaster contract.
+- To prevent this, you need to consider adding custom features to the paymaster contract to control the usage of the paymaster.

 ### 2. Custom Features